gregpechiro/golang-sizeof.tips/README.md

 **Web tool for interactive playing with Golang struct sizes.**

 Try online version [here](http://sizeof.gregpechiro.com/).

+# NOTE I need to re-write the readme

 ## Aim
 Provide comfortable tool to see how fields in struct are aligned,